 }

-In this section, you will move the menu entry My Address to the Monitoring section.
-Now users will be able to access their user profile information from the Monitoring submenu.
+In this part, you will move the My Address menu section to the Monitoring section and then add a nested menu to it.
+As a result, users will be able to access two sub-menu pages from the Monitoring → My Address menu section.

 ui/modules/MyAddress/Module.php